Sakuragi89/flipbook/README.md

 Feel free to modify the CSS in both HTML files to match your style!

+New Features:

+🖼️ Click any image to open it in full-screen gallery mode 🔍 Zoom in/out with +/- buttons (up to 500% zoom!)
+🖱️ Drag to pan when zoomed in
+⌨️ Keyboard shortcuts:

+Arrow keys: Navigate between images
++/- keys: Zoom in/out
+0 key: Reset zoom
+Escape: Close gallery
+Enter/Space: Open gallery

+🎯 Mouse wheel to zoom
+⟲ Reset button to return to 100%

+Gallery Controls:

+‹ › buttons to navigate while in gallery
+× button to close
+Zoom controls at the bottom
+Dark overlay for better image focus

 ## 📄 License

 Free to use and modify for your own projects!